Nashville

 Comprehensive Retrofit Strategies

-The City of Nashville is launching an energy revolving fund to assist with investing in funding facility retrofits targeting the lowest-performing facilities to support legislation requiring a minimum of 20% energy reduction in municipal facilities.
+Nashville’s general services department administers an energy savings revolving loan fund program that uses savings to reinvest in future energy efficiency and renewable energy projects.
+Over 35 energy efficiency projects have been completed by general services since 2020 alone with data being tracked.
+This energy revolving fund supports facility retrofits targeting the lowest-performing facilities to support legislation requiring a minimum of 20% energy reduction in municipal facilities.
 DGS retrofits buildings by doing pre and post-commissioning followed by test and balance.
 Nashville is planning for an energy retrofit program across at least 9% of metro government-owned buildings by square footage between 2021 and 2024, prioritizing buildings that have core systems and equipment nearing the end of their useful lives, with a goal of achieving at least 20% reductions in average energy and greenhouse gas emissions, as measured in BTUs; and a LEED Zero retrofit program across at least 12.5% of metro government-owned buildings by square footage between 2026 and 2032.
+In 2021 the city allocated $2 million toward the revolving fund for building retrofits, and now has a $1 million revolving fund for monitoring utility usage, reducing costs, and retrofitting buildings.